roknus/conan-vscode/README.md

 ## 📋 Requirements

 - **VS Code**: Version 1.101.0 or higher
-- **Python Extension**: Required for server functionality
+- **Python Extension (ms-python.python)**: Required for server functionality
 - **Conan**: Must be installed and available in your system PATH
-- **Python Dependencies**: FastAPI, uvicorn, conan (auto-checked and installable)

 ## 🛠️ Installation

 1. Install the extension from the VS Code marketplace
-2. Ensure Python extension is installed
+2. Ensure Python extension (ms-python.python) is installed
 3. Ensure Conan is installed on your system
 4. Open a workspace containing `conanfile.txt` or `conanfile.py`
-5. The extension will offer to install Python dependencies automatically

 ## 🎯 Usage